andreasschrade/andreasschrade.github.com/_posts/2017-02-23-android-interview-questions.md

 <b>Important:</b> If you do not call addToBackStack() inside the FragmentTransaction that removes a Fragment, then that Fragment is destroyed when the transaction is committed and the user cannot navigate back to it.

 However, if you call addToBackStack() when removing a Fragment, then the Fragment is stopped and will be resumed if the user goes back.
-The "removed" Fragment remains in <i>created state</i> and its view is destroyed.
+The "removed" Fragment remains in <i>created state</i> and only its view is destroyed.

 ### What is the difference between a Fragment and an Activity?
 An Activity represents a full UI screen that acts standalone.
 An Activity can exist without any Fragment in it.